Thanks, you're signed up!

 Many of you probably saw the Newsweek cover last week on Sex Addiction.
-If not you can check it out on their website.

 The writer of the article got interested in this topic after seeing the movie Shame.
 Shame just came out this past weekend in limited release and it got a NC-17 rating.
 I just read an interview with the director here.